 - Residents on public assistance

-For more information on the TNI Initiative, please visit this website: Prince George's County, MD: Transforming Neighborhoods Initiative.
+For more information on the TNI Initiative, please visit the Prince George’s County website:

 Eligibility and Required Documentation

 If your organization, institution or association, is incorporated as a private, non profit organization as designated under 501(c)(3) of the Internal Revenue Code, providing services in Prince George’s County AND currently in good standing with the State you are eligible.
 Additionally, upon application submission the following documents must be presented:

 - Proof of IRS 501 (c) (3) federal tax-exempt status.
 A copy of the IRS Tax determination letter is acceptable documentation.

 - Copy of your organization’s general entity information showing that it is currently in good standing with the State of Maryland, District of Columbia or Virginia.

 - Prince George’s County government now requires that organizations complete our vendor registration process.
 You may access this link to complete the registration form.
 Please print this form and submit with your application.